Matthew Lessner: Other work

+Lessner directed the trailer for Ottessa Moshfegh's 2022 novel Lapvona.

 Lessner starred as an actor in the Mia Hansen-Løve film Bergman Island which premiered at the 2021 Cannes Film Festival.

 Lessner published an article in Filmmaker (magazine) recounting his experiences with online conspiracy theorists in the lead up to the release of his feature film Automatic at Sea.

 Lessner's photographs have been featured in multiple publications including The Sun Magazine and The Wire (magazine).

 In the spring of 2008 Lessner worked as an intern for syndicated news program Democracy Now!